mjmeli/pyduke-energy/README.md

 Designed to work with Home Assistant.
 Unlikely to ever be fully implemented.
 The primary goal is to expose Duke Energy Gateway usage information.

-**NOTE** This API is not official and so this library could stop working at any time without warning.
-There are multiple other libraries on GitHub that are dead already due to this.

 This repo is a WIP as I'm still in the experimental phase.
 If all works out all, I will clean this up.

 ## Before You Begin